-6. Attach the cold water in hose
+6. Attach the cold water in the hose

 Next up is attaching the cold water – this is normally loose inside the drum.

 Screw the cold water pipe to the attachment at the top of the back of the machine – use mole grips to do this (similar to vice grips).
-The other end of the water hose attaches to your cold water supply in the wall/floor, and can be screwed into place.
+The other end of the water hose attaches to your cold water supply in the wall/floor and can be screwed into place.

-7. Turn on water in the hose
+7. Turn on the water in the hose

 You turn on the water by releasing the isolating valve, which then will allow the water to flow through the pipe again.
 This is the point when you need to check for leaks or any drips – to check you’ve attached the water hose correctly.
 If any, turn the valve off and start again.

-8. Attach waste water hose
+8. Attach the wastewater hose

-Manually feed the waste water hose into the waste water down pipe, the hose will come attached to your washing machine.
+Manually feed the wastewater hose into the wastewater downpipe, the hose will come attached to your washing machine.

 Some machines come with a rigid U-bend, which you can use to help maintain the shape of the hose, it also helps to avoid blockages (which might ordinarily build-up in a kinked hose).

 Once done, push your washing machine back into place.
-It’s important to make sure it’s level – you can use a spirit-level to double check.
+It’s important to make sure it’s level – you can use a spirit-level to double-check.
 If it’s not level, it can make a much louder noise and might even end up damaging your machine.